trystan2k/dotfiles/TOOLS_DOCS.md

 This document will have support documentation about the tools installed.

+## All

+Some applications requires to be moved to the App Folder and for this to work the terminal need to have permissions to install Apps.

+This can be done by going to System Preferences > Privacy & Security > App Management and add the terminal to the list.

 ## Hub

 hub is an extension to command-line git that helps you do everyday GitHub tasks without ever leaving the terminal.